cqcallaw/www/content/blog/the-dweb-needs-work.md

 The technical hurdles described above would include solutions if I was clever enough to have solved them.
 The difficulty of maintaining robust peer-to-peer routes is a particularly thorny problem with [old solutions](https://en.wikipedia.org/wiki/STUN).
 A hybrid solution may be necessary.
 I'm most encouraged by the work done to establish Dweb authenticity, though the work I've seen depends on the Ethereum block-chain and is therefore limited by Ethereum gas prices.
 All eyes on the Ethereum community to get that one under control.

 I also wonder if the content distribution mechanisms developed for a centralized web are simply unsuitable for the Dweb; maybe we're better served by new models that "lean in" to the Dweb's stateless eventual propagation.
 Maybe Martians will remember weblogs as historical curiosities.

-_If you enjoyed this post and would like to support the blog, please feel free to tip me at Ethereum address 0xf7318Ac0253B14f703D969483fF2908b42b261cc_